 4352 E. Pleasant Valley Blvd., Tipton

 Hours: Daily, June 1–Aug.
-25; weekends only in September.
+24; weekends only in May and September.
 Park opens at 11am; closing times vary.

-The DelGrosso family is famous for its pasta sauces, but it’s also known for this family-friendly amusement park featuring miniature golf, go karts, a waterpark with water works and rapids, and fresh takes on amusement park food.
+The DelGrosso family is famous for its pasta sauces, but it’s also known for this family-friendly amusement park featuring miniature golf, go-karts, a waterpark with water works and rapids, and fresh takes on amusement park food.
+The Music Express is new this year, as is a new gift shop.

 2249 Lincoln Highway E., Lancaster

-Designed for families with young children, this park features more than 30 kiddie and family rides, including two kid-friendly coasters, bumper cars, a merry-go-round, and more.
+Designed for families with young children, this park features 37 kiddie and family rides, including two kid-friendly coasters, bumper cars, a merry-go-round, and more.
 Duke’s Lagoon features water slides, splash zones, and lounge areas.
 The park also features live entertainment throughout the day starring characters such as Princess Brooke, the Knight of Safety, and Duke the Dragon.
+New attraction: Exploration Island, a dinosaur-themed park set to open Memorial Day weekend.

 100 W. Hersheypark Drive, Hershey

-Hours: Daily, May 22 through Labor Day (Boardwalk opens May 25), then weekends only through Sept.
+Hours: Grand opening May 9.
+Daily, May 21 through Labor Day (Boardwalk open Memorial Day weekend through Labor Day), then weekends only through Sept.
 29. Park opens at 10am, closing times vary; check the website for the full schedule.

-The park features more than 65 rides and attractions, from 20 kiddie rides to 11 breathtaking roller coasters and everything in between.
+The park features more than 65 rides and attractions, from 20 kiddie rides to 12 breathtaking roller coasters (including the new family coaster the Coco Cruiser) and everything in between.
 Also features more than 10 water rides on the Boardwalk.
 Hershey’s Chocolate World is located just outside the main gate to Hersheypark (hersheys.com/chocolateworld).

 2582 Route 30, Ligonier

-At the oldest amusement park in Pennsylvania, you’ll find thrill rides and water park fun as well as attractions just for younger children, including the Story Book Forest and Mister Roger’s Neighborhood of Make-Believe.
+At the oldest amusement park in Pennsylvania, you’ll find thrill rides and water park fun as well as attractions just for younger children, including the Story Book Forest.
+New Daniel Tiger meet and greet, a popular children’s animated character on PBS.

 4800 Kennywood Blvd., West Mifflin

-Hours: Daily, May 15–Aug.
-25 and the first three weekends in September: Park opens at 10:30am, closing times vary.
-Phantom Fright Nights on Friday and Saturday nights, Sept.
-27–Oct.
-26.
+Hours: Open daily May 15–Aug.
+24, then weekends through Sept.
+14. Open Labor Day and Columbus Day.
+Park opens at 10:30am, closing times vary.
+Sept.
+26–Oct.
+25: Phantom Fright Nights on Friday and Saturday nights.

-Experience the new Black Widow, a giant circle moving in a pendulum motion that swings riders 146 feet above the ground.
-The Sky Rocket roller coaster takes riders from zero to 50 mph in less than three seconds and features a 95-foot vertical climb.
-The park also features other thrill rides, a Kiddieland for smaller children, and Olde Kennywood Railroad, where visitors can experience a tour of southwestern Pennsylvania history.
+Experience the Black Widow, a giant circle moving in a pendulum motion that swings riders 146 feet above the ground.
+The Sky Rocket roller coaster takes riders from zero to 50 miles per hour in less than three seconds and features a 95-foot vertical climb.
+The park also features other thrill rides, a Kiddieland for smaller children, and Olde Kennywood Railroad, where visitors can experience a tour of Kennywood history.
+New Johnny Rockets restaurant!

 Knoebels Amusement Resort